Last updated March 31, 2025

 Spot3 Katsushika Shibamata Tora-san Museum About 1 hour

-The world of the famed Tora-san movies, Otoko wa tsurai yo, has been recreatedby relocating the set of the restaurant, “Kurumaya.”
-This is a must-visit place forfans where they can take a commemorative photo with Tora-san.
-Also on displayis a miniature model of the Taishakuten-sando road during the Showa era, as wellas a diorama of the Kanamachi Line when it was a human-powered line, featuringthe railway car used then.
-Audio, visual and other types of displays will immersevisitors in the nostalgic world of Shibamata.
-In a corner that recreates the seatson a train, visitors can watch scenes from Tora-san films related to the railwayand street vendor sales pitches.
-Please enjoy the world of the movie togetherwith the TORAsan cafe.
+The world of the famed TORASAN-SERIES(It's tough being a man), has been recreated by relocating the set of the restaurant,『Kurumaya』.
+This is a mustvisit place for fans where they can take a commemorative photo with Tora-san.
+Also on display is a miniature model of the Taishakuten-sando road during the Showa era, as well as a diorama of the Kanamachi Line when it was a humanpowered line, featuring the railway car used then.
+Audio, visual and other types of displays will immerse visitors in the nostalgic world of Shibamata.
+In a corner that recreates the seats on a train, visitors can watch scenes from Tora-san films related to the railway and street vendor sales pitches.
+Please enjoy the world of the movie together with the TORAsan cafe.
+Scheduled to reopen in April 2025.

 Accessibility Information